How to Get Intimate With a Truck

 We had a team of four from FieldHaven; myself, Kelly B., Scout and Dr. Peterson.
 The mechanics were all giving their opinions and expertise.
 The conclusion was that kitty was stuck.

 Two alternatives were decided upon.
 One horribly unpleasant; the other expensive.
 Thank you for the compassion of the team at George’s.
 Out came the air wrenches and the dismantling of the truck began.

-Now with a somewhat more open but very curcuitous route to the kitten we had a little more working room.
-Instead of just fingertips we could get more of our hands into the cavity.
+Now with a somewhat more open but very circuitous route to the kitten we had a little more working room.
+Instead of just fingertips, we could get more of our hands into the cavity.

 With Kelly underneath the truck and Dr. Peterson and I reaching from the top the three of us – with the aid of copious amounts of KY Jelly – pushed, pulled, manipulated for nearly an hour.
 We had no visual on the cavity she was in, we worked by feel alone against the unmoving metal parts of the truck.
 Each fragile leg and foot was unwedged and maneuvered around the corners of the cavity, progress hindered by the unyielding metal parts.
 Each tiny movement towards the victory when she oozed out into Kelly’s waiting hands.

 We rushed her back to FieldHaven where she was found to be in remarkably good shape.
 At one point I was fearful that I was going to fracture a leg in my efforts to unwedge each part of her body.
 Fortunately, other than a mixture of grease and KY Jelly coating her entire body she was all intact and unscathed.
 A couple of baths took care of the slimy mess then she feasted on Gerbers Chicken baby food while we buffed her dry.
 Soon she rewarded us with a rumbling purr.